Bringing Molecules to Life on a Quantum Computer

 The application process for the PhD Experience Scholarship does not require supporting documentation.
 In the application form you will be asked for details about yourself and your PhD - including a brief description of your research project/area (max 200 words).

-You will also need the support of your supervisor, and they will asked to endorse your application once completed.
+You will also need the support of your supervisor, and they will be asked to endorse your application once completed.

 Applications will be assessed based on: